riking/mcedit/README.md

 .
 ENV/bin/activate
 ```

 Install various dependencies.
 This may take a bit (especially numpy).
 If installing pygame errors, try installing from a [binary packages](http://pygame.org/install.html) or following one of the guides from that page to install from source.
+If installing numpy errors, make sure that you have a fortran compiler installed (apt-get install gfortran).

 ```bash
 easy_install PyOpenGL